jovsa/jovsa.github.io/_posts/2021-10-12-notes-the-playing-field.md

 In the investing field, there are also sub-worlds. <mark> An analyst who apprentices and then achieves expertise or professionalism within a certain sphere might define what level of game is possible based on how his or her portfolio manager and peers’ portfolio managers define “world class.”
 But from a higher balcony one might view even excellent process and results as actually just the best at a given level.</mark>.

 > A great time to start a business.
 > At this stage they re-define what it mean to operate at world class.
 You are the index.
+However, you are not across cycles.

 Most managers take in capital in excess of what their game permits them to manage in a world-class way.
 Only someone with the confidence born of a long-time horizon can resist the urge to make more money in the short term while risking mediocrity in the medium term. <mark> It is only as managers transition into level 4, that their skills allow them to manage capital at scale.</mark>